kubeflow/website/content/en/docs/components/katib/experiment.md

   See the [`NasConfig` type](https://github.com/kubeflow/katib/blob/master/pkg/apis/controller/experiments/v1beta1/experiment_types.go#L287).

   - **graphConfig**: The graph config that defines structure for a directed acyclic graph of the neural network.
-You can specify number of layers, `input_sizes` for input layer and `output_sizes` for output layer.
+You can specify the number of layers, `input_sizes` for the input layer and `output_sizes` for the output layer.
     See the [`GraphConfig` type](https://github.com/kubeflow/katib/blob/master/pkg/apis/controller/experiments/v1beta1/experiment_types.go#L292-L297).

   - **operations**: The range of operations that you want to tune for your ML model.
-    For each neural network layer NAS algorithm selects one of the operation to build neural network.
-    Each operation has sets of **parameters** which described above.
+    For each neural network layer the NAS algorithm selects one of the operations to build a neural network.
+Each operation contains sets of **parameters** which are described above.
     See the [`Operation` type](https://github.com/kubeflow/katib/blob/master/pkg/apis/controller/experiments/v1beta1/experiment_types.go#L299-L303).

     You can find all NAS examples [here](https://github.com/kubeflow/katib/tree/master/examples/v1beta1/nas).

 - **resumePolicy**: Experiment resume policy.
-If experiment was succeeded because `maxTrialCount` was reached, you can resume it by increasing `maxTrialCount`.
+If the experiment was successful because `maxTrialCount` was reached, you can resume it by increasing `maxTrialCount`.
 Specify `resumePolicy: LongRunning`, if you want to use this feature.
-If you don't need to resume experiment, specify `resumePolicy: Never`.
-In that case, suggestion resources will be deleted and experiment can't be resumed.
+If you don't need to resume the experiment, specify `resumePolicy: Never`.
+In that case, suggestion resources will be deleted and the experiment can't be resumed.
 By default all experiments have `resumePolicy: LongRunning` parameter.
   See the [`ResumePolicy` type](https://github.com/kubeflow/katib/blob/master/pkg/apis/controller/experiments/v1beta1/experiment_types.go#L54).